 Layers can be deleted; in this case, you will delete all the elements on it.
 However, the ARCHICAD Layer is a special layer that cannot be deleted, hidden or locked, since an ARCHICAD project must always contain at least one layer.
 In case of a file error, any elements that may have lost their layer definitions will be placed on the ARCHICAD layer.

-Each ARCHICAD project has a single layer set, managed in the Layer Settings Dialog Box, which is accessible from:
+Each ARCHICAD project has a single layer set, managed in the Layer Settings Dialog Box.

 The Quick Layers toolbar contains shortcuts for changing layer states for multiple layers quickly and easily.